wp-plugins/goodreviews/readme.txt

 = The shortcode doesn't seem to work.
 What should I do? =

-Ensure that you enter the shortcode in HTML mode, not VISUAL mode.
+Ensure that you enter the shortcode in TEXT/HTML mode, not VISUAL mode.

 == Upgrade Notice ==

+= 1.1.0 =
+Major update.
+Upgrade to 1.1.0 to enable more granular control over the look of output. *WARNING* The grstyles parameter in previous versions of GoodReviews is no longer supported.
+See the FAQ for more information.

 = 1.0.5 =
 Upgrade to enable basic GoodReviews troubleshooting tools on the Settings page.